SwaroopKaimal/STM32_TfLite_sine_wave/README.md

 Sine Wave Prediction with TinyML on STM32

 This project showcases a TinyML model deployed on an STM32 microcontroller to predict sine wave patterns.
 The model is optimized for low-power, real-time inference on embedded devices, demonstrating the feasibility of running machine learning algorithms in resource-constrained environments.
-The repository contains the training scripts, STM32 deployment code, and sample outputs, making it a valuable resource for anyone interested in TinyML applications in signal processing.
+The repository contains the STM32 deployment code.

 Reference: https://www.digikey.in/en/maker/projects/tinyml-getting-started-with-tensorflow-lite-for-microcontrollers/c0cdd850f5004b098d263400aa294023